AIkursat/NLayer-API-Project/README.md

 # NLayer-API-Project

-Asp.net Core Web API and MVC project.
+Best Practices with Asp.net Core Web API and ASP.NET MVC by using Entity Framework Core.